 Like Hootsuite, this Hubspot tool is a complete management software to plan, execute, and monitor everything related to your social campaigns.
 This also includes monitoring trends related to keywords of your choice and of course posting, commenting, and messaging on various platforms without leaving your central Hubspot account.

 5. Sprout Social

 Sprout Social integrates with Hubspot and is another tool that helps you manage your social accounts and interactions through a single application.
-What sets Sprout Social apart is it’s dedicated ‘Listening’ tool that’s extremely user friendly design and contains a wide array of features.
+What sets Sprout Social apart is it’s dedicated "Listening" tool and extremely user friendly design that contains a wide array of features.
 Sprout Social is pricier than Hootsuite but definitely delivers as a next level tool in social listening.

 Oktopost is a social media management tool that also includes social listening.
 One interesting feature is social employee advocacy whereby you can manage how employees help promote your social content.
 You can also share live dashboards about social conversations with your team.

 All in all, social listening is one of the most important activities a brand can engage in.
 Incredible amounts of resources and time are spent planning and managing social marketing campaigns, sometimes without any regard to public sentiment.
-With the tools we’ve shared above, brands can tap into people’s opinions in real time and create truly targeted campaigns, products, and services.
-As a business, sometimes it’s much better to listen first, then talk.
+With the tools we’ve shared above, brands can tap into people’s opinions in real-time and create truly targeted campaigns, products, and services.
+As a business, sometimes it’s much better to listen before talking.